5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 ## Notes

 - **ssdtPRGen** includes lists with settings for specific CPUs sorted by families.
 These can be found under `~/Library/ssdtPRGen/Data`.
 They are in .cfg format which can be viewed with TextEdit.
+- ⚠️ macOS Ventura users: you cannot install macOS Security Response Updates (RSR) on pre-Haswell systems.
+They will fail to install (more info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019)).

 ## Credits
 - Intel for Intel Power Gadget